jpe9596/Azure-Project-1/README.md

 The Elk server is on its own virtual network and its running the ELK stack to monitor activity occurring on Web-1 and Web-2.

-I can monitor the log activity through kibana
+I can monitor the log activity through kibana.